Loading...

 Charter a private boat to Culebra — a 45-minute cruise from Fajardo across the Vieques Passage to one of the world's top-rated beaches

-Charter a private boat to Culebra Island from Fajardo, Puerto Rico — a 45-minute cruise across the Vieques Passage.
-Day-trip charters start at approximately $2,000 for a full day, including stops at Flamenco Beach (rated a top 10 beach worldwide), snorkeling at Carlos Rosario reef, and Tamarindo Beach's sea turtles.
+Charter a private boat to Culebra Island from Fajardo, Puerto Rico — approximately 17 nautical miles and a 45-minute cruise across the Vieques Passage.
+Day-trip charters start at approximately $2,000 for a full day, including stops at Flamenco Beach (consistently ranked among the top 10 beaches in the world by TripAdvisor and Travel + Leisure), snorkeling at Carlos Rosario reef with underwater visibility of 80–100+ feet, and Tamarindo Beach — a protected nesting site for endangered hawksbill sea turtles.
+According to NOAA, water temperatures around Culebra average 79–84°F (26–29°C) year-round.
 Your captain departs Fajardo in the morning, anchors directly off the beach, and returns you by late afternoon — no ferry lines, no rental cars, no crowd hassle.

 Culebra is a nature lover's paradise — undeveloped, protected, and surrounded by some of the clearest water in the Caribbean.
 Arriving by private charter means you set the pace, choose your stops, and enjoy the island the way it was meant to be experienced.